jordymeow/ai-engine/readme.txt

 1. Create an account at OpenAI.
 2. Create an API key and insert in the plugin settings (Meow Apps -> AI Engine).
 3. Enjoy the features of AI Engine!
-5. ... and always keep an eye on [your OpenAI usage](https://beta.openai.com/account/usage)!
+5. ... and always keep an eye on [your OpenAI usage](https://platform.openai.com/account/usage)!

 Languages: English.

 == Changelog ==

+= 1.6.1 (2023/04/23) =
+* Fix: Scrolldown issue.
+* Fix: The admin could crash if OpenAI incidents were not available.
+* Add: Added the chatbotId as the ID for the chatbot in the HTML.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.6.0 (2023/04/22) =
 * Add: You can choose a different model for the AI Tools (Magic Wand, AI Copilot and Suggestions).
 It uses to be only Turbo, but you can now pick another one like GPT-4.
 Look in Settings > Admin Tools.